Figure 1: Micro-seismic data corroborating with Fiber Optic Interference Data

 Figure 2 shows an acoustical differential plot that depicts the high and low intensity zones.
 This data will allow for a client to understand interference between two wells at a cluster level.

 Figure 2: Acoustic data showing interference between wells

 Figure 3: Well thieving between well A and B

 Figure 3 shows that the heel is very well connected while the rest of the well is moderately connected.
-As seen in Figure 3, the production profile when well B is turned off is a more intense picture assuring the operator that their wells are to closely spaced.
+As seen in Figure 3, the production profile when well B is turned off is a more intense picture assuring the operator that their wells are too closely spaced.

 It can be concluded that thieving from well to well was apparent.
-The client adjusted there well spacing from 8 to 6 wells per pad and saw little to no production declines.
-With overwhelming evidence that the wells were to closely spaced Chevron could make an informative decision to cut costs without sacrificing production.
+The client adjusted their well spacing from 8 to 6 wells per pad and saw little to no production declines.
+With overwhelming evidence that the wells were too closely spaced Chevron could make an informative decision to cut costs without sacrificing production.
 As a result, a decision to drop from 8 wells per pad to 6 wells per pad was reinforced to reduce cost and maximize hydrocarbon recovery.